bridgecrew-perf6/fr-deployed-demo/readme.txt

 Fire Relay uses Software Defined Radio and Google Speech-to-Text API to generate leads in the restoration contracting industry.
-Remote PCs equipped with SDR radios and off-the shelf software record radio transmissions on Fire and EMS channels, then upload the clips to a central server.
+Remote PCs equipped with SDR radios and off-the-shelf software record radio transmissions on Fire and EMS channels, then upload the clips to a central server.
 When the server detects a new file, it sends the file to Google for transcription.
 When the response arrives, the transcription is searched for keywords, email alerts are sent if necessary, the transcription and metadata are